top of page

 WHY IS CYBER SECURITY CRITICAL TO AN ORGANIZATION?

-• Phishing was the initial attack vector in 16% of breaches; stolen or compromised credentials was the second most frequent initial attack vector at 15% of breaches
+• Stolen or compromised credentials was the initial attack vector in 16% of breaches; Phishing was the second most frequent initial attack vector at 15% of breaches

-• The average time to identify and contain a data breach is 277 days, but 328 days if the attack vector is from stolen or compromised credentials
+• The average time to identify and contain a data breach is 292 days

-• 51% of organizations increased security investments after a breach (Incident Response Plan development and testing were the most important investments)
+• 63% of organizations increased security investments after a breach (Incident Response Plan development and testing were the most important investments, followed by threat detection and employee training

 To reduce the risk of cyber incidents, successful Information Security Programs involve a multidisciplinary team that includes Executive Leadership (CEO, CFO, COO, etc.), Risk Management, General Counsels, Security Officers, Privacy Officers, Compliance Officers, Human Resources, CIOs, and relationships with external agencies.
 Organizations should implement strong, risk-based security and privacy controls that evolve to reflect the changing threat landscape.